Lucid Culture

 Dear Talented People,

-Sorry to be so nitpicky, but the mailman’s really angry and we’ve run out of space so we’re no longer accepting unsolicited cds.
-Please email us with a link to your stuff (bonus points if you’ve set up a mp3 page, a live stream or a secret myspace page where we can hear the whole thing).
+We love you because you stopped mailing us unsolicited cds and decided to email us links to your stuff instead.
+Please keep doing that (bonus points if you’ve set up a mp3 page, a live stream or a secret youtube playlist where we can hear your whole creation).
 If we really need a cd we’ll let you know.
-And if we don’t respond to your email right away, please bear with us – we’ll be doing some renovations in October 2009 which will consume most of our energy and resources until about mid-month.
+And if we don’t respond to your email right away, please bear with us – we look at each and every one, we really do.

-Before you contact us, peek around a little.
-You might find something new and exciting and you’ll get a picture of what Lucid Culture is about.
+And that’s a problem: at this point in time our inbox is flooded beyond belief with stuff that just wouldn’t work here.
+If you’re thinking of contacting us, please take thirty seconds to read this – or even better, peek around here a little: you might find something new and exciting and you’ll get a picture of what Lucid Culture is about.
 The music index is here; posts on visual art are here.
-Otherwise, please take sixty seconds or so, help us not waste your time and vice versa.
-For theatre, film, literature, nonfiction, civil disobedience, etc. – we intend to step up our coverage of all of these areas, but please don’t send us unsolicited books or dvds, email us a link instead.
+For theatre, film, literature, nonfiction, civil disobedience, etc., while we occasionally diverge into all these areas, please don’t send us unsolicited books or dvds: email us a link instead.

 Love,